-Backward Slice: Given a variable (e.g. an integer) at a point in time during a software’s execution (e.g. at a line of code), a backward slice traces how the variable has arrived at its current value (e.g. what operations or calculations had been done and at what time), all the way back to the input before execution started.
+Dynamic Backward Slice: Given a variable (e.g. an integer) at a point in time during a software’s execution (e.g. at a line of code), a dynamic backward slice traces how the variable has arrived at its current value (e.g. what operations or calculations had been done and at what time), all the way back to the input before execution started.
 For example, if integer A equals to X + Y in line 5, integer A’s backward slice would be X’s and Y’s backward slices, as well as the operation “+”.
 Dynamic backward slicing first requires logging the runtime execution and our logging approach is similar to Jalangi [13]’s shadow system, in which we encapsulate each data value into an object; the object contains the log (backward trace, in our case) in addition to the data’s current value.
 While it can also be used for concolic testing, Jalangi’s shadow system is mainly aimed at record and replay.

 Constraint Solvers such as SAT solvers solve for parameters that satisfy a set of predefined constraints.
 For example, Genevès et al. developed an XML solver [4] that takes limited XPaths as inputs; then it outputs XML that would satisfy those XPath conditions.
 However the XPaths that the XML solver supports are severely limited.
 Their solver does not support DOM node attributes and is not scalable to more than 5 unique nodes.
 CVC [2, 3] is more scalable and the constraints can be more expressive.
 However, while used by [12] and [13], CVC is a general SMT solver and does not natively support the tree structure defined in the DOM API.
 Nevertheless, both solvers give only a description of the desired DOM tree (e.g. node A is child of node B) at most, rather than the actual XML/HTML.
 In our case for testing JavaScript applications, we have to take an additional step to transform the solver’s output into HTML.